smyansengupta/smyansengupta/README.md

 <a href="#"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="10%"></a>

-I'm Smyan, I enjoy cubing, biking, robotics, and other random computer things.
+I'm Smyan, I enjoy speedcubing, biking, robotics, and other random computer things.

 <!--**smyansengupta/smyansengupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:-->